AI-ron-Man/roop-unleashed/README.md

 - Run the `windows_run.bat` from the Installer.
 Edit the .bat file to add your desired commandline arguments
 - Linux `python run.py (and optional commandline arguments)`

 Additional command line arguments are given below.
-To learn out what they do, check [this guide](https://github.com/s0md3v/roop/wiki/Advanced-Options).
+To find out what they do, check [this guide](https://github.com/s0md3v/roop/wiki/Advanced-Options).

 ```
 options: